Michelle123211/Michelle123211.github.io/README.md

 Currently I'm studying **game development** at the Faculty of Mathematics and Physics, Charles University in Prague (MFF UK).

-In 2023 This year I also taught practicals of the *Introduction to Computer Game Development* course.
+In 2023 I also taught practicals of the *Introduction to Computer Game Development* course.

 ## Projects
 Throughout my studies I have worked on several projects: